 Here’s everything we know about the new Marvel series ‘WandaVision,’ including its rumored release date, what the Emmys trailer means, and its MCU plot.

 WandaVision release date

 The streaming platform released its October and November slates, but WandaVision was nowhere to be seen.
-Apparently, the show will be added at a later date, however, after a fan tapped into the Disney code and found the release date.

 The limited series is expected to air in a similar style to other Disney Plus shows, which means WandaVision episodes will premiere week-to-week on the platform.